Testing general relativity with amplitudes of subdominant gravitational-wave modes: Capturing deviations from general relativity

 In the TIGER framework, phase modifications to the inspiral waveform are introduced by perturbing the PN phasing coefficients.
 At the $(i/2)^{\mathrm{th}}$ PN order, this is expressed as

 where $\delta \chi_i$ quantifies the fractional deviation from the GR value of the $i^{\mathrm{th}}$ phasing term.

 Following the setup in Sec.~\ref{subsec:res_amp}, we simulate BBH mergers with the same intrinsic parameters: $M_{\mathrm{tot}}=60\msun$, $q=4$, and component spins $(\chi_1, \chi_2)=(0.2, 0.1)$ aligned with the orbital angular momentum, placed in zero noise for the LIGO–Hanford, LIGO–Livingston, and Virgo detectors.
 The sources are fixed at $D_L \sim 400$ Mpc, corresponding to a network SNR of 50 for the GR signal.
-We then generate signals with $\delta \chi_i = 1$ for $i \in \{0, 1, 2, 3, 4, 5l, 6, 7\}$, and perform the SMA test on each by allowing one $\delta A_{\ell m}$ parameter at a time to vary within a uniform prior $\mathcal{U}[-20,20]$.
+We then generate signals with $\delta \chi_i = 1$ for $i \in \{0, 1, 2, 3, 4, 5l, 6, 7\}$\footnote{Here, $\delta\chi_{5l}$ refers to the logarithmic term at 2.5PN order in the TIGER parametrization.}, and perform the SMA test on each by allowing one $\delta A_{\ell m}$ parameter at a time to vary within a uniform prior $\mathcal{U}[-20,20]$.
 The results are summarized in Fig.~\ref{fig:non-gr-tiger}.

 The left panel of Fig.~\ref{fig:non-gr-tiger} shows the $z$-value of $\delta A_{\ell m}=0$ within the recovered posteriors, while the right panel displays the corresponding $\log \mathcal{B}$ in favor of the non-GR model.
 The SMA test exhibits strong sensitivity to large phase deviations, particularly at the leading PN order.
 For $\delta \chi_0=1$, all HOMs yield $\log \mathcal{B} > 100$, decisively favoring the non-GR hypothesis.
 In these cases, the recovered $\delta A_{\ell m}$ posteriors exclude the GR value beyond $3\sigma$ for all modes except $(3,3)$, whose distribution shows bimodality and significant density near the prior boundaries, producing a comparatively low $z$-value.